chnm/thatcamp-org/wp-content/plugins/buddypress/readme.txt

 If you're interested in contributing to BuddyPress, we'd love to have you.
 Head over to the [BuddyPress Documentation](https://codex.buddypress.org/participate-and-contribute/) site to find out how you can pitch in.

 BuddyPress is available in many languages thanks to the volunteer efforts of individuals all around the world.
 Check out our <a href="https://codex.buddypress.org/translations/">translations page</a> on the BuddyPress Documentation site for more details.
-If you are a polygot, please <a href="https://translate.wordpress.org/projects/wp-plugins/buddypress">consider helping translate BuddyPress</a> into your language.
+If you are a polyglot, please <a href="https://translate.wordpress.org/projects/wp-plugins/buddypress">consider helping translate BuddyPress</a> into your language.

 Growing the BuddyPress community means better software for everyone!